Benjamiiin/Etnicity-Coctail/README.md

 # Etnicity-Coctail
-Prediction/Forecasting using Chronos and Chronos_Bolt
+Prediction and Time Series Forecasting using Chronos and Chronos_Bolt